Consider or Choose? The Role and Power of Consideration Sets: Identifiability and Axiomatic Characterization

-Therefore, in order to complete the proof of the Equation~\eqref{Equation_ConsiderationEqualInferFormula}, it is sufficient to prove that claim.
-Notably, the proof of the identity~\eqref{eq: basis} is quite involved and we thus relegate its proof to the ecompanion (see Section~\ref{subsec:proof_of_theorem_inference}).
+Therefore, in order to complete the proof of Equation~\eqref{Equation_ConsiderationEqualInferFormula}, it is sufficient to prove the claim in Equation~\eqref{eq: basis}.
+Since the proof of the claim is quite involved, we relegate it to Section~\ref{subsec:proof_of_theorem_inference} in the e-companion.